 You can use cheers in the dugout in a variety of ways: for your team, to taunt the other team, or for specific positions on the field.
 Regardless, they are sure to bolster camaraderie.

 One of the easiest and most basic cheers is to simply shout out your team's name along with something like "Go!" or "Who's number one?
 Team Name!"
 One of the things that makes softball dugout cheers different than most cheers is that you can cheer for the other team - not necessarily that you want them to win, but in appreciation and respect for coming out and playing the game.
-The easiest of these is the count by twos:

 "2-4-6-8, you know we appreciate…Opposing Team Name"

 A variation on this would be counting by threes, or incorporating stomps or claps into the cheer:

 Nine! (stomp 3x)

 Twelve! (stomp 3x, for a total of twelve)

 Cheers for Your Batter

 Remember when you're cheering for your batter that you can give her encouragement for more than just hitting a home run.
 There are so many different things that can happen when a batter swings that the cheers get really creative.